Syntax Document

 type = "bin" # bin or lib

-# Dependencies, can be specified via git or local path
+# dependency packages, can be specified via git or local path

 [dependencies]